 Does Autopatch on Windows 365 Cloud PCs have any feature difference from a physical device?

 No, Windows 365 Enterprise Cloud PC's support all features of Windows Autopatch.
 For more information, see Virtual devices.

 Do my Cloud PCs appear any differently in the Windows Autopatch admin center?

-Cloud PC displays the model as the license type you have provisioned.
+Cloud PC displays the model as the license type you've provisioned.
 For more information, see Windows Autopatch on Windows 365 Enterprise Workloads.

 Can I run Autopatch on my Windows 365 Business Workloads?